najlasadek/EECE490--HACKATHON_ON_FIRE/PART2/README.md

 ## **Conclusion**

 This project highlights the importance of systematic experimentation with architectures, hyperparameters, and training strategies.
-By selecting the most significant features and optimizing hyperparameters like batch size and learning rate, the model achieved a test accuracy of **71.88%**.
+By selecting the most significant features and optimizing hyperparameters like batch size and learning rate, the model achieved a test accuracy of **around 68%**.
 While this is a significant step forward, further improvements in feature engineering, optimization techniques, and alternative modeling approaches are necessary to achieve even better results. 🚀